-If you are outside the Business BlueEssentials service area and receive benefits through the BlueCard® program (see the Out-of-Area Services section of the Contract), you may need to request approval for any service you receive.
-A BlueCard Provider is not required to obtain approvals for you.
+Network Providers in South Carolina will be familiar with the requirement to obtain Preauthorization and will get the necessary approvals.
+If a Network Provider in South Carolina does not get Preauthorization, it cannot balance-bill you.
+Any services received outside the BlueEssentials network that are not for an Emergency Medical Condition or Urgent Care must be preauthorized.
+If you are outside the BlueEssentials Network and receive benefits through the BlueCard® program (see the Out-of-Area Services section of the Policy), you may need to request approval for any service you receive.
+A Provider outside the BlueEssentials network is not required to obtain approvals for you.
 It is your responsibility to make sure Preauthorization is obtained.
-In addition, a BlueCard Provider may charge you for any additional costs if the required Preauthorization is not obtained.
+In addition, the Provider outside the BlueEssentials Network may charge or bill you directly if the required Preauthorization is not obtained.

-For some services to be covered, you will be required to use a Provider we designate, who may or may not be a Network Provider.
+For some services to be covered out-of-Network, you will be required to use a Provider we designate.
 These services may include mammography, Habilitation, Rehabilitation and vision care.
 If the Provider we designate is not an in-Network Provider, benefits will be provided at the in-Network Coinsurance amount.
 The Allowed Amount for these Providers will be the Medicare allowance and these Providers can bill you the difference between the Allowed Amount and the billed charges.